MrJohnZoidberg/Snips-Wecker/README.md

     limit is 128 bytes.
 In the file `<Arduino libraries folder>/PubSubClient/src/PubSubClient.h` the constant `MQTT_MAX_PACKET_SIZE` must be increased.
 How much?
 This depends on how many alarms you will create.

+- The time is wrong on my device.

+    Make sure that the time and date are correct on your device.

 ## VI.
 Coming :soon:

 - Clean past alarms at start of app